La Alpujarra of Granada

 Almond Hill House

-Almond Hill House is a magical escape from the daily hustle and bustle.
+Almond Hill House is a magical guest house escape from the daily hustle and bustle.
 It's very tranquil yet near to Orgiva which has everything you need.
 The living areas are well equipped and the bedrooms are decorated tastefully with comfort in mind.
 There is a very homely and relaxed atmosphere making the characterful cortijo a lovely home away from home.

 Sierra Nevada National Park